egilsster/project-setup-part2/README.md

 npm start
 ```

-# Creating a component

-Create a new simple component to work with

 # Adding a library with webpack

 I am going to add the Angular Material library, lets install it (on the docs page, I